MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 1. [Configure Microsoft Entra diagnostic settings to export the data](../identity/monitoring-health/howto-configure-diagnostic-settings.md).
 1. [Query the data in Log Analytics](/azure/azure-monitor/logs/get-started-queries).

 You need to configure a Log Analytics workspace before you can export and then query the data.
-Once you've configured a Log Analytics workspace and exported the data with diagnostic settings, go to [Microsoft Entra admin center](https://entra.microsoft.com) > **Identity** > **Monitoring & health** > **Log Analytics**.
+Once you configured a Log Analytics workspace and exported the data with diagnostic settings, go to [Microsoft Entra admin center](https://entra.microsoft.com) > **Identity** > **Monitoring & health** > **Log Analytics**.
 Then, with Log Analytics, you can query data using built-in or custom Kusto queries.

 The following tables are of most interest to Microsoft Entra ID Protection administrators:

-- AADRiskyUsers - Provides data like the **Risky users** report.
+- RiskyUsers - Provides data like the **Risky users** report.
-- AADUserRiskEvents - Provides data like the **Risk detections** report.
+- UserRiskEvents - Provides data like the **Risk detections** report.
 - RiskyServicePrincipals - Provides data like the **Risky workload identities** report.
 - ServicePrincipalRiskEvents - Provides data like the **Workload identity detections** report.